Saturday, August 24, 2024

 As part of my retrospective blogging project, I’ve prepared a series of posts covering my most memorable day trips in Japan.
 Read and enjoy the links below.

 One final memory before you go.
 My flight home was an unexpected highlight.
 The Qantas flight was packed with only a handful of seats to spare.
-Shortly after boarding, the cabin crew approached me and asked if I’d yield my bulkhead seat with its extra legroom to accommodate a passenger flying home with an injured leg.
+Shortly after boarding, the cabin crew approached me and asked if I’d yield my economy class bulkhead seat with its extra legroom to accommodate a passenger flying home with an injured leg.
 The crew wouldn’t (or couldn’t) upgrade me.
 Out of the kindness of my heart, I agreed to take the passenger’s middle-row seat further down the cabin.

 The crew reappeared as we were preparing to push back.
 They’d found me a “better seat”.
 The captain had invited me to join him in the cockpit for take-off.
 I accepted his offer without a moment's hesitation.
 For the next hour, I sat in the cockpit jump seat enjoying a spectacular nighttime departure from Kansai airport.